celer-network/sgn-networks/docs/validator.md

 sgnops claim-validator
 ```

-Then wait for a while if the command succeeds and retry they query again.

 If `Status = 1` (bonded), try triggering the sidechain info sync manually:

 ```sh
 sgnops sync sync-validator --candidate <candidate-eth-address>
 ```

+Then wait for a while and retry the query again.

 5. Verify validator is in the Tendermint validator set: